 Jazmine Sutton, MD

-Associate Director of Diversity and Inclusion
+Associate Director, Diversity Equity and Inclusion for Students

 A native of Youngstown, Ohio, Jazmine Sutton, MD (’12), joined the Department of Hospital Medicine at Cleveland Clinic in July of 2017.
 She completed her undergraduate studies at Duke University, then returned to Cleveland for medical school at the Lerner College of Medicine.
 She completed her internal medicine residency and served as a Chief Medical Resident at Beth Israel Deaconess Medical Center in Boston.
 She was a hospitalist for two years at Beth Israel prior to moving back to Ohio to be closer to family.